-Most of the Delta Region has had intermittent rainfal through summer, which should provide a heavy mast crop Also the early spring should have provided extra foraging op portunities for deer outside of the mainline levee.
-However this spring's flooding was one of the highest in recorded histo ry, but most properties reported little or no effect on local deer populations.
+Most of the Delta Region has had intermittent rainfal increased compared to the 2009 - 2010 season, with 1 deer per through summer, which should provide a heavy mast crop 61 acres harvested.
+Lactation rates for 2.5 and 3.5+ year old Also the early spring should have provided extra foraging op does were lower compared to the 2009 - 2010 season.
+This deportunities for deer outside of the mainline levee.
+However crease was most likely due to dry conditions during late sumthis spring's flooding was one of the highest in recorded histo mer and early fall.
+Average body weights for bucks and does ry, but most properties reported little or no effect on local deer have been consistent for the past 5 years. populations.
 The few properties that did lose significant numbers of deer were overpopulated prior to the flood.
-Because of this overpopulation problem, the flood helped these properties more than it hurt them.
-On a positive note, a fair number of fawns and sound deer populations have been observed on all site visits to properties in the Batture this summer.
-At any rate, harvests in the Batture during the 2011 - 2012 season should be based on recommendations of trained biologists using camera survey data, habitat evaluations, or a standardized method of documenting hunter observations.
-Reduction of harvest based on speculation could worsen problems in areas facing overpopulation and further damage habitat on proper ties that have exceeded carrying capacity.
+Because of this overpopulation problem, the flood helped these proper-Compared to other regions of the state, the Southwest Region continues to be a leader in the harvest of mature bucks. ties more than it hurt them.
+On a positive note, a fair number Harvest of 3.5+ year old bucks was another 5-year high for of fawns and sound deer populations have been observed on the region with 67% of the buck harvest being 3.5 years old all site visits to properties in the Batture this summer.
+At any or older.
+Two state-record bucks were harvested in the Southrate, harvests in the Batture during the 2011 - 2012 season west Region during the 2010 - 2011 hunting season.
+The first should be based on recommendations of trained biologists us buck was harvested by Will Rives in Jefferson County during ing camera survey data, habitat evaluations, or a standardized the early archery season.
+The buck grossed 196 2/8 inches and method of documenting hunter observations.
+Reduction of netted 172 4/8 inches.
+Will's deer is the first reported buck harharvest based on speculation could worsen problems in areas vested with a bow in Mississippi to meet the all-time typical facing overpopulation and further damage habitat on proper minimum score for the Boone and Crockett Club's Records of ties that have exceeded carrying capacity.
+North American Big Game.